DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Method

-Thereby our goal is to quantify each \textit{covariance matrix} $\bSigma_{i}$.
-To this end, we propose two methods: (1) A point-wise estimator of \textit{isotropic} covariances (Sec.~\ref{subsec:pointwise}) that uses the inverse of the scores at the detected point, and (2) a \textit{full} covariance estimator based on the local structure tensor (Sec.~\ref{subsec:tensor}) which models the local saliency to estimate the uncertainty in all directions.
+Thereby our goal is to quantify each \emph{covariance matrix} $\bSigma_{i}$.
+To this end, we propose two methods: (1) A point-wise estimator of \emph{isotropic} covariances (Sec.~\ref{subsec:pointwise}) that uses the inverse of the scores at the detected point, and (2) a \emph{full} covariance estimator based on the local structure tensor (Sec.~\ref{subsec:tensor}) which models the local saliency to estimate the uncertainty in all directions.
 We show that both approaches lead to reliable uncertainty estimates, benefiting downstream tasks.
-Intuitively, a \textit{peaky} score map at the location of a detected feature will yield low spatial uncertainty, whereas a flatter score map will yield larger spatial uncertainty.
+Intuitively, a \emph{peaky} score map at the location of a detected feature will yield low spatial uncertainty, whereas a flatter score map will yield larger spatial uncertainty.
 Figure~\ref{fig:simple_eg} qualitatively shows how our deduced 2D uncertainties relate to 3D uncertainties.
+In the Supplemental we explore the agnostic behavior of our covariances.